20tab/UnrealEnginePython/docs/Subclassing_API.md

 Properties
 ----------

-Properties can be added to your class as static pyrhon class properties:
+Properties can be added to your class as static python class properties:

 ```py
 import unreal_engine as ue